MediaArea/MediaConch/DesignNarrative.md

 ### Overview

-The following use cases are presented to describe intended behaviors of the conformance checker:
+The following use cases are presented to describe intended behaviors of the implementation checker:

 #### Conformance Checking in an Open Archival Information System (OAIS)

 ediaArea acknowledges recommendations described in the Consultative Committee for Space Data Systems' Open Archival Information System (OAIS) reference model intended for the long term preservation of digital information (CCSDS 650.0.-B-1/ISO 14721:2003).
-PreForma MediaArea aims to address all relevant areas of the OAIS reference model with regards to its conformance checker, policy checker, reporter and metadata fixer, and will further minimize any incompatibility with other OAIS-related standards.
+PreForma MediaArea aims to address all relevant areas of the OAIS reference model with regards to its implementation checker, policy checker, reporter and metadata fixer, and will further minimize any incompatibility with other OAIS-related standards.

 The OAIS reference model calls for the formation of conceptual containers known as Information Packages, to be used throughout various stages of ingest through dissemination.
 These Information Packages are created by Producers (aka 'Submission Information Packages'), maintained by Management in the Archive (ala 'Archival Information Packages'), and later retrieved for access by Consumers and the Designated Community (aka 'Dissemination Information Packages').
 These are the tenants of a Trusted Digital Repository.

 Conformance services play a major role in the creation of the OAIS conceptual containers known as Information Packages.
 Quality Assurance (QA) is just one function of the Ingest Functional Entity of OAIS, and could be described as an activity of quality assurance in this functional entity.
 The QA function validates the successful transfer of the Submission Information Packages to the temporary storage area.
 Mechanisms for QA include Cyclic Redundancy Checks (CRCs) or checksums associated with each data file.
-The conformance checker, as both an implementation and policy checker, would serve as the primary tool to verify SIPs and other submitted Preservation Description Information (PDI), with rules and specifications defined by the Archive.
+The implementation checker, as both an implementation and policy checker, would serve as the primary tool to verify SIPs and other submitted Preservation Description Information (PDI), with rules and specifications defined by the Archive.

 Checking file integrity and conformance is also needed in the forming of an Archival Information Packages.
-As Archival Information Packages are generated for the Archive, a conformance checker would map all Transformations through the collection of associated Representation, Content, and PDI information.
-Upon a dissemination request, reports created by the conformance checker would be used as descriptive information needed for the processing of objects for the Dissemination Information Package (DIP).
+As Archival Information Packages are generated for the Archive, a implementation checker would map all Transformations through the collection of associated Representation, Content, and PDI information.
+Upon a dissemination request, reports created by the implementation checker would be used as descriptive information needed for the processing of objects for the Dissemination Information Package (DIP).

 Policy check expressions are useful in various functions of OAIS workflows, including Archival Storage where format migration of AIPs is periodiclally undertaken.
 Here the comparators of technical metadata between source and target content data objects is key.
 For example, if the relationship between an archive's Producer and Management has deteriorated over time and previously ingested SIPs (now AIPs) have now been identified as containing incorrect metadata concerning an object's pixel aspect ratio, a fixer could in effect produce a new AIP with the corrected pixel aspect ratio while while retaining the Producer's original object.